-Defining a CSCL Vision
+Defining a CSCL vision

 Previous attempts to circumscribe the field of CSCL have faltered; the target is so nebulous, controversial, disjointed, multi-dimensional and agonistic.
-Most of these endeavors have tried to specify operational criteria for inclusion of papers in the CSCL corpus (Akkerman et al., 2007; Jeong & Hmelo-Silver, 2016; Jeong, Hmelo-Silver & Yu, 2014; Kienle & Wessner, 2006; Lonchamp, 2012; Schwarz & Wise, 2017; Tang, Tsai & Lin, 2014).
+Most have tried to specify operational criteria for inclusion of papers in the CSCL corpus (Akkerman et al., 2007; Jeong & Hmelo-Silver, 2016; Jeong, Hmelo-Silver & Yu, 2014; Kienle & Wessner, 2006; Lonchamp, 2012; Schwarz & Wise, 2017; Tang, Tsai & Lin, 2014).

 However, such attempts to apply "objective" standards generally fail to include some of the most important contributions, especially those that are more theoretically oriented.
-As a multi-disciplinary field, CSCL papers bear more of a "family resemblance" (Wittgenstein, 1953) to each other, sharing diverse constellations of characteristics and relationships, rather than fitting a definition with clear and distinct necessary and sufficient conditions (Descartes, 1633/1999).
+As a multi-disciplinary field, CSCL papers bear more of a "family resemblance" (Wittgenstein, 1953) to each other, sharing diverse constellations of characteristics and relationships, rather than fitting a definition with necessary and sufficient conditions.